gregtour/blog-posts/article1.md

 Finally, when the accept action is reached, the parsing is complete.
-If another state is encountered, the stack is empty, or another unhandled error occurs, we can say the parse failed and provide the input token that it failed on.
+If another state is encountered, the stack is empty, or another unhandled error occurs, we can say that the parse failed and provide the input token that it failed on.
 Since we have line numbers for tokens, we can indicate which line the parsing failed on.
 And given a bit more knowledge of the parser, we can identify whether there was an error due to running out of input, because of a specific syntax error, or other special cases.
 And given the specific failed token/production we could easily provide